 Unless you’re new here, I mean to internet marketing.
-You and I know there is just only one significant element that increases the open rate of any sales copy.
+You and I know only one significant element increases the open rate of any sales copy.

 That’s just the headline.

 Either you display popular posts.
 Related post.
 Recent post.
-Most commented post, etc. The article headline is what entices the reader to check the body of the article.
+Most commented posts, etc. The article headline entices the reader to check the body of the article.

-So, crafting a magnetic headline is the key to successful online marketing.
+So, crafting a magnetic headline is one of the keys to a successful content marketing campaign.